acl-org/ACLPUB/anthologize/README.md

     cd ACLPUB/anthologize
     pip install -r requirements.txt

-## Importing from Easychair
+## 2. Assembling the data

+ACLPUB is written primarily with Softconf's STARTv2 system in mind.
-If you are using Easychair, please see the README and instructions in the [easy2acl](https://github.com/acl-org/easy2acl) repository.
+If you are using Easychair, please see the [instructions in the easy2acl repository](https://github.com/acl-org/easy2acl/blob/master/README.md).
 The documentation there describes how to assemble the Easychair output and run the `easy2acl.py` script in order to generate a layout similar to what START exports.
-From there, you can continue from Step 3 below, "Generate the Anthology Format".
+From there, you can continue from [Step 3 below](#generate-the-anthology-format).

-## Importing from START

-ACLPUB is written primarily with Softconf's STARTv2 system in mind.
+If you are using STARTv2, proceed.

-### 1. Create `acronyms_list`
+### 2a.
+Create the list of acronyms

 Create a file that contains a list of the START names of all tracks/workshops associated with the conference, one per line.
 You can call this file whatever you want, but below, we assume that it is called `acronyms_list`.
 For example, the `acronyms_list` for NAACL 2018 included:

     naacl2018-longpapers
     naacl2018-shortpapers